'Social Media Needs A Travel Mode'

 The concept you want is Duress Password [wikipedia.org] — which ostensibly unlocks "everything", but hides the things you previously marked for hiding whenever the "duress" password is entered instead of real one.

-And you may wish to use it not only to fool overzealous border-guards, but, for example, to hide
+And you may wish to use it not only to fool overzealous border-guards, but, for example, to hide certain materials from bystanders at Internet-cafes.

+There is a "duress" PAM-module [github.com] in the works for folks compelled to login to their Unix-laptop and a move to add the feature to Cyrus IMAP-server [github.com].

+But, to reiterate, it is of utmost importance, that your usage of such functionality can not be not only proven, but even suspected.
+Whoever is in a position to compel you to login, is also in a position to punish you for fooling him...

 Irrevocable ....
 (Score:2)